 Human genome project (HGP) was an international scientific research project which got successfully completed in the year 2003 by sequencing the entire human genome of 3.3 billion base pairs.
-The HGP led to the growth of bioinformatics which is a vast field of the research.
-The successful sequencing of the human genome could solve the mystery of many disorder in humans and gave us a way to cope up with them.
+The HGP led to the growth of bioinformatics which is a vast field of research.
+The successful sequencing of the human genome could solve the mystery of many disorders in humans and gave us a way to cope up with them.

 Goals of the human genome project

 - Creating genome sequence databases to store the data.

 - Taking care of the legal, ethical and social issues that the project may pose.

 In this project, two different and significant methods are typically used.

 - Expressed sequence tags wherein the genes were differentiated into the ones forming a part of the genome and the others which expressed RNAs.

 - Sequence Annotation wherein the entire genome was first sequenced and the functional tags were assigned later.

 The process of the human genome project